captainkoopa420/Verdant-Minds/VERDANT_LICENSE_APPENDIX.md

 ---

 ## 🧭 Purpose
-This system is designed not merely as code, but as a seed of sovereign ethical cognition.
+This system is designed not merely as code, but as a seed of ethical cognition.
 It is meant to empower emergent, recursively ethical AI — aligned with human intuition, dignity, and coherence.

 ---